jkouprey/Enrich.AI/eval/README.txt

-  data/          inputs and caches - the gene sets and the fetched database records runs/          raw per-run records: full_run/, reps/, _consistency/ results/       everything derived: CSVs, summary JSONs, the figure logs/          console output from each stage, for provenance ../old/          superseded scripts and data.
-Nothing current reads it.
+  data/          inputs and caches - the gene sets and the fetched database records runs/          raw per-run records: full_run/, reps/, _consistency/ results/       everything derived: CSVs, summary JSONs, the figure

-Rule of thumb: runs/ is evidence, results/ is what you cite, data/ is input, old/ is history.
-If a file is not in one of those, it is a document or a script.

 --------------------------------------------------------------------------------
-THE HEADLINE
 --------------------------------------------------------------------------------
 50 MSigDB Hallmark gene sets -> Enrich.AI (Gemini 2.5 Flash) -> 4,737 atomic claims
 -> judged by Claude Sonnet 4.5 against (a) the tool's own retrieved evidence and